 Not that they’re complaining.
 After all, they know that all over this country, law enforcement agents are similarly working around the clock to bring dangerous fugitives to justice.
-Their show, Live PD: Wanted, where they work alongside host Tom Morris Jr., gives A&E viewers a front-row seat to that demanding work every Thursday at 9P.
-A&E Real Crime caught up with the two analysts to discuss what makes the show such compelling television.
+Their show, where they work alongside host Tom Morris Jr., gives A&E viewers a front-row seat to that demanding work every Thursday at 9P.
+A&E True Crime caught up with the two analysts to discuss what makes the show such compelling television.

 Given that this is a spinoff from Live PD, what’s the difference between Live PD: Wanted and the original series?

 Sheriff Lamb: At Live PD: Wanted, we’re focused on trying to tap into the viewers of Live PD to help catch fugitives, and also to highlight some of the good catches from the agencies we follow.

 Michelle Sigona: Live PD: Wanted brings so much to the table for viewers.
 It really goes on the inside of these arrests.
 With a lot of [crime] stories on television now, you see the aftermath of what has happened—after there was a conviction.
 Or maybe the very beginning steps.
 This is sort of the midpoint: making arrests, getting people in handcuffs and bringing them to court for justice.

 Season 2 of Live PD: Wanted is now underway.
 What were some of your most memorable moments from Season 1?